GlowDB/openshift-origin-cicd-demo/README.md

 ## Prerequisites
 * 10+ GB memory
-* JBoss EAP 7 imagestreams imported to OpenShift (see Troubleshooting section for details)

-## Deploy on RHPDS

-If you have access to RHPDS, provisioning of this demo is automated via the service catalog under **OpenShift Demos &rarr; OpenShift CI/CD for Monolith**.
-If you don't know what RHPDS is, read the instructions in the next section.

-## Automated Deploy on OpenShift
+## Automated Deploy on OpenShift Origin
 You can se the `scripts/provision.sh` script provided to deploy the entire demo:

   ```